-Since Pope Sixtus IV donated a set of bronzes to the Capitoline Museums in Rome in the 15th century, its collection has continued to grow, making it the city's main municipal museum and an essential place to visit during a trip to the Italian capital.
+Since Pope Sixtus IV donated a set of bronzes to the Capitoline Museums in Rome in the fifteenth century, its collection has continued to grow, becoming the main municipal museum of the city and an essential place to visit during a trip to the Italian capital.

 Within its walls there is a lot to see.
 Authentic artistic treasures from different periods of which I give you a little preview in this post to help you contextualize what you can discover once you are there.
 Ah!
 And do not forget to take a look at the price of tickets to the Capitoline Museums and the opening hours of the Capitoline Museums to prepare your visit in detail.